compensator-cgp/compensator-docs/docs/overview/03_staking.md

 2. **Learn About Rewards**: Understand [reward mechanisms](./rewards) for additional earnings
 3. **Set Up Profile**: Consider [becoming a delegate](./profiles) to receive stakes
 4. **Join Community**: Connect with other stakeholders on [Discord](https://compound.finance/discord)

----

-*Staking in Compensator represents a new paradigm in governance participation, allowing token holders to directly influence outcomes while maintaining full control over their assets.*